Restorative Care in

 A dental crown covers an existing tooth.
 They are likewise used to shield a frail tooth from breaking, cover stained or very molded teeth, or hold an extension or dental replacement set up.

 Crowns are generally produced using porcelain, ceramic, glass, or metal.
-Our technician sets up the tooth by eliminating a layer of its external surface.
+Our Charlotte dental team will set up the tooth by eliminating a layer of its external surface.
 To make a crown, we take the form of the tooth and send it away to an expert who will set up the crown.

 It can frequently be matched to the shade of different teeth so that it will mix in.
 You may be given a temporary crown to help you through until the long-lasting crown is made.